 Upgrade WordPress to the latest update:

 The good news is the current version of WordPress releases has no known vulnerabilities.
 Therefore another way of defeat back doors is to upgrade WordPress to this latest version at hand.
-But before you start downloading the latest version, do not forget to take a backup of the entire website.
+But before you start downloading the latest version, do not forget to take a backup of wordpress site database.

 Fixing wp-config.php file